How much Sleep Is Enough for Your Baby?

 is most of the time, then she may not be rested enough.

-If she often crashes
+If your baby often

 while playing or at moments where she wouldn't normally sleep,